WATER & WASTEWATER SERVICES

 - Site grading and excavation of (3) double-lined storage ponds with a total capacity of 4.4 MG

-- (2) pre-engineered steel buildings, 5,760 total square feet, to house equipment and administrative offices
+- Two pre-engineered steel buildings, 5,760 square feet total, to house equipment and administrative offices

 - Cast-in-place concrete sump with a total capacity of 40,000 gallons